 At WordCamp Chicago last weekend Darryl Markette kicked off the day playing a song called BlogStar, it was based on a song called RockStar.
 He finally recorded it as a video, so here I am sharing it with you!

-Why doesn’t anyone have a bike rack any more?
+Why doesn’t anyone have a bike rack to park your bike at any more?
 It’s a pain in the ass when I need to park it somewhere.
 I’m being healthy and ecological and have to climb in the bushes to find a place to lock it up.
 The only thing around with one is the library.
-Although I guess since I’m at McDonald’s, healthy isn’t the first thought in my head.
+Although I guess since I’m writing this from McDonald’s, healthy isn’t the first thought in my head…

 RCA gives away one song a day.
 Sometimes it’s new, old, from a soundtrack, rock, alternative, or instrumental.
 It’s different every day.